RollandMichael7/opi_organizer/README.md

 OPI organizer is a tool made of several component scripts which, with their powers combined (along with CS Studio), uses a local installation of areaDetector and EPICS modules to create an organized directory of OPI files which use macros in their cross-references to enable version control.

 ## Requirements ##
+- Python 3
+  - Tested on Windows 10 running 3.6.5 and Debian 9 running 3.5.3
 - All areaDetector plugins must be in the same folder
 - All EPICS modules must be in the same folder
 - The names of plugin/module folders must contain the name of the github repo they came from in order to be detected